baneDD/api-template/README.md

 - SQLite as the database for the example, can be changed to different data source as desired
 - VS Code debugging configuration

-# Builing and running the project
+# Building and running the project

 - Run `npm install` to install all the project dependencies
 - Run `start.sh` to run the project locally